pengfeiyinn/pengfeiyinn.github.io/_pages/about.md

 # Welcome!

 I am a PhD student in school of computing and information systems at the University of Melbourne, with a focus on clinical data science.
 My current research involves measuring and visualizing healthcare process variability by designing scalable data pipelines.
-You can find my publications here: <a href='[https://scholar.google.com/citations?user=DhtAFkwAAAAJ](https://scholar.google.com.au/citations?user=9vxtXjwAAAAJ&hl=en)'>.

 # 🔥 News